tlestang/HPCBC-code-review-12102022/slides/slides.md

 - _concistency_ (code and data) is respected wrt. to the project;
 - Suggest _more efficient // Pythonic_ implementations (if any)
 	+ Ignore all things that could be automated, e.g. via linters.

+### A culture of openess and collaboration {background-color="#a5f99e"}

+- Components of a successful software project are
+  + Code
+  + People
+  + Communication
+- Research code review goes along with collective ownersip of research project.

+### Thank you!

+Questions?